lawrahkonwea/To-Do-List-App/README.md

 ## 📝 License <a name="license"></a>

-This project is [MIT](./LICENSE) licensed.
+This project is [MIT](https://github.com/lawrahkonwea/To-Do-List-App/blob/master/License) licensed.

-_NOTE: we recommend using the [MIT license](https://github.com/lawrahkonwea/To-Do-List-App/blob/master/License) -
+_NOTE: we recommend using the  -

 <p align="right">(<a href="#readme-top">back to top</a>)</p>